ken-power/SensorFusionND-3D-Object-Tracking/README.md

 ![](results/images/lidar_camera_ttc_combined/ttc_lidar_camera_Shi_Tomasi_BRISK_1.png)

 #### Observation 2: Sort the lidar points
 The first implementation of `computeTTCLidar` did not sort the lidar points.
-This resulted in the majority of Lidar TTC estaimtes looking way off.
+This resulted in the majority of Lidar TTC estimates looking way off.
 These results can be seen in the following table.

 ##### Before sorting the lidar points